One of the many times you realize how much you appreciate your parents is when you’re living on your own for the first time.

 Suddenly, you recognize how much work went into creating and maintaining the home they provided for you, including budgeting, grocery shopping and preventing you from living in your own filth.

-Now, as you prepare to get your own set of keys and put your signature on a rental agreement or home loan, it all falls on you.
+Now, as you prepare to get your own set of keys and put your signature on a rental agreement or lease, it all falls on you.
 Here are some things to consider:

 If you’re going all in with buying a home, learn how mortgages work.
 Know the difference between the true cost of a 30-year loan and a 15-year loan and realize that while your monthly payment may be small, it could cost you tens of thousands of dollars in interest over the long term.